aspose-drawing/Aspose.Drawing-Documentation/java/getting-started/feature-list/_index.md

 type: docs
 url: /java/feature-list/
 weight: 30
-keywords: Java, 2D Drawings, Java draw vector graphics, Java draw curves, Java draw text, draw fonts in Java, draw geometries in Java, Java draw images
+keywords: Java API, 2D Drawings, Java draw vector graphics, Java draw curves, Java draw text, draw fonts in Java, draw geometries in Java, Java draw images
-description: Create vector graphics lines, curves, and shapes in Java.
-Display text having different fonts, sizes, and styles in Java.
+description: Create vector graphics lines, curves, and shapes with Aspose.Drawing Java API.
+Display text with different fonts, sizes, and styles in Java.
 Load and save drawings in Java.
 ---

-Aspose.Drawing for Java provides a rich set of features to draw vector graphics primitives (such as lines, curves, and figures) that are specified by sets of points on a coordinate system, to display text in a variety of fonts, sizes, and styles, and to save drawing results in commonly used graphics file formats.
+Aspose.Drawing for Java offers an extensive array of features, empowering users to draw vector graphics primitives like lines, curves, and figures.
+These are defined by sets of points on a coordinate system.
+The library also facilitates the display of text in diverse fonts, sizes, and styles, and allows users to save their drawing results in widely used graphics file formats.

 ## **Lines, Curves, and Shapes**